Casino Gran Vía Madrid

-At Casino Gran Vía, you’ll find American Roulette tables in the first and second floors.
-The Salón Real, as well as the private rooms, is the perfect place to enjoy one of the most famous games in the world in an exclusive environment.
+At Casino Gran Vía, you’ll find American Roulette tables in the second floor.
+The Salón Real is the perfect place to enjoy one of the most famous games in the world in an exclusive environment.

 This is one of the oldest betting games in the world, which has given rise to different hypotheses about its origins.
 From the evolution of a game played in ancient China, to a training method in ancient Roman camps, to keep the soldiers entertained, until it appeared in 17th century France when Blaise Pascal invented a roulette with 36 numbers.

 The game continued to evolve until the French brothers François & Louis Blanc added number zero, in the late 19th century.
 This roulette, the one we know nowadays, was first introduced at the Montecarlo Casino.

 Dare pick your lucky number and experience the thrill!